ElenaIbr/Messenger/README.md

 # Messenger

 Hi everyone!
-Here i would like to describe my mobile web app.
+Here i would like to describe my own mobile web app.
 The app is the software solution for communication, or just messenger like Whats`app, Viber, Telegram and so on.
 I have been trying to realize main functionality and cover MVP requirements.
 Of course, there is still a lot of work, but the app does its main function,